ShadowSecurityOfficial/Shadow-Linux-test-method/README.md

 # Shadow-Linux

 Shadow-Linux is the most hi-tech ethical hacking GNU/Linux distribution.
-Shadow-Linux is a meta-distribution and is part of the larger ShadowSecuritySuite, Shadow-Linux allows you to run mutiple ethical hacking GNU/Linux distributions on one distribution and is an extension of the Bedrock GNU/Linux meta-distribution, when you run the script using ./shadow.sh in the directory where Shadow-Linux resides, a GUI will pop up asking you questions on what distributions you want and when selected will begin to install them.
+Shadow-Linux is a meta-distribution and is part of the larger ShadowSecuritySuite, Shadow-Linux allows you to run mutiple ethical hacking GNU/Linux distributions on one distribution and is an extension of the Bedrock GNU/Linux meta-distribution.

 ㊙️ "The more silent you are, the more you can silence." ㊙️